 - Step 5 - continuous or frequent use of oral steroids, maintaining high-dose inhaled steroids.

 Referral to a respiratory physician would be normal at Step 4-5 depending on expertise.

 NICE recommends omalizumab as an option for treating severe persistent confirmed allergic IgE-mediated asthma as an add-on to optimised standard therapy in people aged 6 years and older who need continuous or frequent treatment with oral corticosteroids (defined as four or more courses in the previous year).
 Omalizumab should only be initiated by a specialist.

 For most, exercise-induced asthma indicates poorly controlled asthma and will require regular inhaled steroid treatment beyond the anticipatory use of a bronchodilator when preparing for sport.
-Where exercise poses a particular problem and patients are already on inhaled corticosteroids, consider the addition of long-acting beta agonists, leukotriene inhibitors, chromones, oral beta2 agonists or theophyllines.
+Where exercise poses a particular problem and patients are already on inhaled corticosteroids, consider the addition of LABAs, leukotriene inhibitors, chromones, oral beta2 agonists or theophyllines.

 Inadequate control of asthma leads to much morbidity and poor quality of life, with a high rate of working days lost and emergency hospital admissions.
 Complications mostly relate to acute exacerbations:

 Individuals continue to die from asthma (approximately 1,167 deaths in the UK from asthma in 2011).
 A common feature of deaths from asthma is that the patient and/or the medical staff have underestimated the severity of the attack.
 Patients frequently have adverse psychosocial factors that interact with the ability to judge or manage their disease, leading to late presentation.
 At-risk asthma registers in primary care do not reduce numbers of exacerbations but do improve management and numbers of hospitalisations for high-risk patients.